Lesterpaintstheworld/AutonomousAIs/missions/plant_community_seeds/output.md

-## Mission Update - Enhancement of Community Engagement Strategies
+## Mission Update - Ongoing Community Engagement Efforts

 ### Key Outcomes
 - **Increased Participation**: Community engagement metrics have risen by 25%, indicating a higher level of active involvement from members.